Gaafar Nimeiry: Early life and education

-Nimeiri moved on different positions in the Sudanese Army.
-He was accused in 1955 of orchestrating a coup d'état against the country's democratic system at that time, but there was lack of sufficient evidence to show that he was involved.
+Nimeiri moved on to different positions in the Sudanese Army.
+He was accused in 1957 of orchestrating a coup d'état against the Sudanese government, but there was not enough evidence to prove that he was involved.
 He was interrogated again about a failed coup attempt led by an officer named Khalid Yusuf, but the investigation did not find anything to criminalize Nimeiry in the attempted coup.

 On 28 December 1966, Lieutenant Hussein Osman with other young Communist officers tried to seize the presidential palace and the central post office, but failed.
 Among the 400 people arrested after the coup attempt failed was Colonel Gaafar Nimeiry, then commanding the Eastern Command.
 He was released on 9 January 1967 and transferred to command the infantry school.

 1969–1980

 Early years in power and socialist reforms

 On 25 May 1969, together with four other officers, Colonel Nimeiry, commanding the Khartoum Garrison, overthrew the civilian government of Ismail al-Azhari, his coup being termed the "May Revolution".
 He created and chaired the Revolutionary Command Council (RCC).
-O'Ballance, writing in 1977, said that the 14 seniormost officers of the Sudanese Armed Forces were all out of the country at the time "either on official or private visits," so the "time chosen was opportune."
+Edgar O'Ballance, writing in 1977, said that the 14 seniormost officers of the Sudanese Armed Forces were all out of the country at the time "either on official or private visits," so the "time chosen was opportune."
 On 26 May, he suspended the constitution, dissolved the Supreme Council, the National Assembly, and the Civil Service Commission, and ordered that all political parties disband.
 That day he also promoted himself to major-general, retired 22 serving officers, mostly senior to himself, dismissed over 30, and appointed 14 new officers to the most important posts.

 Nimeiry became prime minister later, on 26 October 1969.
 He started a campaign aimed at reforming Sudan's economy through nationalization of banks and industries as well as some land reforms.
 He used his position to enact a number of socialist and Pan-Arabist reforms.

-In March–April 1970 Nimeiry ordered an aerial bombardment on Aba Island which killed several thousand Ansar, members of the Umma Party which opposed him.
+In March–April 1970 Nimeiry ordered an aerial bombardment on Aba Island which killed several thousand Ansar, who were associated with the Umma Party which opposed him.
 O'Ballance writes that about 4,000 troops, plus tanks, stormed Aba Island on 30 March, supported by aircraft.

 Later in 1971, he was elected President winning a referendum with 98.6 per cent of the votes.
 He then dissolved the RCC and founded the Sudanese Socialist Union which he declared to be the only legal political organization.
 In 1972 he signed the Addis Ababa Agreement whereby autonomy was granted to the non-Muslim southern region of Sudan, which ended the First Sudanese Civil War and ushered in an 11-year period of peace and stability to the region.
 In 1973 he drafted a new constitution which declared Sudan to be a democratic, socialist state and gave considerable power to the office of President.